All Saints' College (Vicksburg): Introduction

 "All Saints' Episcopal College, established in 1908, was the outcome of years of planning.
 Its beginning is traced to the broad foundation of diocesan activities laid by the first Bishop of Mississippi, William Mercer Green, who was consecrated in 1850 and served as Bishop from 1850 to 1887."

-The College of St Andrew was the first of a series of diocesan schools established in Jackson in 1852.
+The College of St. Andrew was the first of a series of diocesan schools established in Jackson in 1852.
 This was long before public schools.
-The Civil War disrupted plans for a diocesan school for girls, but other diocesan schools were established including: Wilson Hall at Early Grove in Marshall county; the Church School, Mississippi City; Okalona School for colored students in Okolona; and the Vicksburg Industrial School for colored boys and girls.
+The Civil War disrupted plans for a diocesan school for girls, but other diocesan schools were established including: Wilson Hall at Early Grove in Marshall county; the Church School, Mississippi City; Okolona School for colored students in Okolona; and the Vicksburg Industrial School for colored boys and girls.

-In 1903 Theodore DuBose Bratton, D.D., L.L.,D., a South Carolina native was elected Bishop of Mississippi.
-Bishop Bratton's idea of the establishment of All Saints' grew out of his own interest in Christian education and his desire to finish the work begun by Bishop Green.
+In 1903 Theodore DuBose Bratton, D.D., LL.D., a South Carolina native was elected Bishop of Mississippi.
+Bishop Bratton's idea of the establishment of All Saints' grew out of his own interest in Christian education for girls and women and his desire to finish the work begun by Bishop Green.